Renting Out My House: Listing Your Home on Airbnb Tips

 Understand taxes and deductions

 And not to be forgotten — understand tax time essentials.
-Depending on your account status, your taxpayer information, and other factors, you may receive a tax form from Airbnb.
+Depending on your account status, your taxpayer information, and other factors, Airbnb may provide you with a tax form.
 To learn more about tax brackets, visit the Airbnb website.

 Keep in mind, taxable rental income is the gross amount of rent received, less any allowable expenses.
 Therefore, you may be able to deduct advertising, utilities, cleaning services, repairs, mortgage interest, and property taxes — among other things.
 Be sure to keep your receipts and to work with a knowledgeable accountant to ensure you get the best return on your investment.

-Don’t forget to discuss available tax breaks, like interest deductions.
+Don’t forget to discuss available Airbnb tax breaks, like interest deductions, with your accountant.
 You can deduct the interest of up to $750,000 in mortgage debt, as long as that money was used to acquire or improve your first or second home.